adultdate/filament-calendar/README.md

 Add the widget like a regular widget to any filament page you like, such as your `Dashboard`.

 Congrats!
-You now have a working calendar in filament!
+You now have a working filament-calendar in filament!

-## Customizing the calendar view
+## Customizing the filament-calendar view
 By default, we show the `DayGridMonth` view.
 You can customize the view by overriding the `calendarView` property on the widget class:

 ```php